anton-tchekov/unholy-c/README.md

     ./nanoc [file.uhc]

-## Design Decisions

-There are some unusual design decisions that I am going to explain here:

-1. `memory_XX` functions:
-One of the goals for this project to be able to be run on an AVR with external memory.
-Since the chips have very little internal RAM (eg. 2048 bytes for an ATMega328, the one on an Arduino UNO), I am using these functions to access the external memory.
-When compiling for an OS target, the external memory is simulated by an equally sized, flat u8-array.

-2. In some places, the Tokenizer does things that are actually the job of the parser, (best example: string literals)

-It makes the code shorter, more efficient and easier to understand by eliminating unneccessary passing around of data.

-3. (Excessive?)
-Use of macros: `RETURN_IF`, `TRACE`, `EXPECT`, etc.

-I am using macros mainly to make error handling easier.
-The parser uses recursion to handle expressions, nested blocks, etc.
-When there is an compiler error, the error needs to be propagated up to where it can be handled.

-`TRACE` "throws" an error, by returning the error code.
-In debug mode, also prints file, function and line number to make finding bugs easier.

-`RETURN_IF`
-if the called function returns 0 (success): does nothing\
-if the called function returns a negative status code (error):\
-    returns the return value

-Exceptions in C, yay!

-`EXPECT` is used to shorten the commonly needed:

-    if(_token.Type != SOME_TOKEN_TYPE)
-    {
-        TRACE(ERROR_EXPECTED_SOME_TOKEN_TYPE);
-    }

-`error.c` uses macros to generate the error messages automatically.

-4. Including `.c` files

-By including all other C files into one single file, the whole program is compiled in one translation unit.
-This enables the C compiler to make better much optimizations.
-The wins are further improved by making all functions `static`, which tells the compiler that the function cannot be called externally.

-This is essentially my adaptation of the "[SQLite Amalgamation](https://www.sqlite.org/amalgamation.html)"

-Quote from the link:

-> Combining all the code for SQLite into one big file makes SQLite easier to
-> deploy - there is just one file to keep track of.
-And because all code is in a
-> single translation unit, compilers can do better inter-procedure and inlining
-> optimization resulting in machine code that is between 5% and 10% faster.

 # Unholy C Language Documentation

 - *[ It's a reference to the programming language Holy C of Temple OS ]*